bxparks/acunit/README.md

 * Helper macros (`ACU_TEST()`, `ACU_ASSERT()`, `ACU_RUN_TEST()`, `ACU_VARS()`,
   `ACU_SUMMARY()`) to reduce some of the boilerplate code.

+Many of those macros were inspired by the [AUnit](https://github.com/bxparks/AUnit) library that I created for the Arduino programming environment.
 Adding those features resulted in this library.

 <a name="License"></a>
 ## License